 The vast territory covered by temple ruins reflects the glory of the Champa Kingdom, which ruled the Central and Southern parts of Vietnam, from the 3rd century until 1832.
 After the Vietnamese defeated the kingdom, the temples were abandoned among the lush nature of Hon Quap (Cat’s Tooth Mountain) and the Thu Bon River.

-Tour Time: The whole tour can take around 1-3 hours since it’s not very large and it doesn’t take too long to explore the whole site.
+Tour Time: The whole tour in My Son Sanctuary can take around 1-3 hours since it’s not very large and it doesn’t take too long to explore the whole site.

-If you are planning to stay around My Son Sanctuary area, I have selected the best hotel options for all budgets:
+If you are planning to stay around the My Son Sanctuary area, I have selected the best hotel options in Hoi-An for all budgets:

 If you are looking for a convenient and easy way to visit the amazing My Son Sanctuary, I have picked some tours options that you may love: